-For example, Mind strong Health is an app which relies on scientific research to identify signs of mental health and depression.
-Meanwhile, Grail is a blood testing company which seeks to spot cancer at the earliest possible stage.
+For example, Mind strong Health is an app that relies on scientific research to identify signs of mental health and depression.
+Meanwhile, Grail is a blood-testing company that seeks to spot cancer at the earliest possible stage.
 When treatment for the illness can be far more effective.
 Bezos has also invested more than $200 million in “Plenty” – an agricultural company that uses scientific research to improve traditional farming methods.

 Takeaway – Whatever the business, entrepreneurs should embrace scientific studies and research.

 5. Voice Will Matter, But Not As Much As Many People Think